5 Causes of Green Poop With IBS.

 Whether viral, bacterial, or protozoal, the presence of dark green poop depends on the severity of diarrhea rather than the type of the organism.

-Infection is often acquired by contact with an infected person or an infected surface.
+Infection is often acquired by contact with an infected person or surface.

-Also, the infection can be due to the contamination of food with the organisms or its toxins (foodborne illness or food poisoning).
+Also, the infection can be due to food contamination with the organisms or their toxins (foodborne illness or food poisoning).

 The more severe diarrhea, the more likely to have dark green poop.